-Researchers have been looking into whether biotin might benefit people with MS. Findings from small studies indicate that a high dosage of biotin — between 100 and 600 milligrams per day — could help people with progressive MS, in which symptoms gradually become more severe.
+Small studies indicate that a high dosage of biotin — at least 300 milligrams per day — could help people with progressive MS.

-Confirming and specifying the benefits of biotin supplementation will require more research, but following a healthful diet can often ensure that a person is consuming enough of this vitamin.
+Confirming and specifying the benefits of biotin supplementation will require more research, but following a balanced diet can often ensure that a person consumes enough of this vitamin.

 Polyunsaturated fatty acids

 There is evidence that polyunsaturated fatty acids (PUFAs) may help support a healthy body and manage inflammation.

 Many vegetable-based foods contain polyphenols, which have antioxidant and anti-inflammatory effects on the body’s cells.

 These effects may help prevent cell damage, making polyphenols potentially useful for people with MS.

 For more science-backed resources on nutrition, visit our dedicated hub.